1. Qualification Round

 Problems and Points

-The pre-final round consists of 10 problems that vary in difficulty, points, and topic.
+The pre-final round consists of eight problems that vary in difficulty, points, and topic.
 All topics from geometry to number theory are included.
-There are three types of problems that give you two, four, and eight points:
+There are three types of problems that give you four, six, and eight points:

-- 4x Basic Problems: The pre-final round includes four basic problems (lowest difficulty).
-A correct solution to a basic problem adds three points to the total score.
+- 3x Basic Problems: The pre-final round includes four basic problems (lowest difficulty).
+A correct solution to a basic problem adds four points to the total score.

-- 4x Advanced Problems: The pre-final round includes four advanced problems that are more difficult.
-A correct solution to an advanced problem gives four points.
+- 3x Advanced Problems: The pre-final round includes four advanced problems that are more difficult.
+A correct solution to an advanced problem gives six points.

 Process and Submission

-All participants that are qualified and that are registered for the pre-final round will receive the problems via email or at the online status page on Monday 9.
-November 2020.
-From that day on you have one week until Sunday 15.
-November 2020 to solve as many problems as possible!
+All participants that are qualified and that are registered for the pre-final round will receive the problems via email or at the online status page on Thursday 17.
+November 2022.
+From that day on you have four days until Sunday 20.
+November 2022 to solve as many problems as possible!
 You can submit your solution online via a special submission form: You can choose if you would like to submit the solution as handwritten version or as computer typed document.
 We recommend to write the solution in the blank sapce on the problem sheets of the pre-final round.
 Please highlight your final solution for each task.
 However, computer typed versions do not receive a special note on their certificates.

 Registration and Costs